apache/superset/CONTRIBUTING.md

 4. Code will be reviewed by re running the unittests, flake8 and syntax should be as rigorous as the core Python project.
 5. Please rebase and resolve all conflicts before submitting.
+6. If you are asked to update your pull request with some changes there's no need to create a new one.
+Push your changes to the same branch.

 ## Documentation